rajashekarusa/MDTest/Documentation/OfficeDevPnP.Core.Framework.Provisioning.Model.File.md

 ## Constructors
 |**Name**|**Description**|
 |:-----|:-----|
-| [File()](OfficeDevPnP.Core.Framework.Provisioning.Model.File.ctor1.md) |  Defines a File element, to describe a file that will be provisioned into the target Site
+| [File()](OfficeDevPnP.Core.Framework.Provisioning.Model.File.ctor1.md) | <summary> Defines a File element, to describe a file that will be provisioned into the target Site </summary>
-| [File(String, String, Boolean, IEnumerable<WebPart>, IDictionary<String, String>, ObjectSecurity, FileLevel)](OfficeDevPnP.Core.Framework.Provisioning.Model.File.ctor2.md) |  Defines a File element, to describe a file that will be provisioned into the target Site
+| [File(String, String, Boolean, IEnumerable<WebPart>, IDictionary<String, String>, ObjectSecurity, FileLevel)](OfficeDevPnP.Core.Framework.Provisioning.Model.File.ctor2.md) | <summary> Defines a File element, to describe a file that will be provisioned into the target Site </summary>
 ## Properties
 |**Name**|**Description**|
 |:-----|:-----|